 Do you plan on buying a house, getting married or having children?
 A life insurance policy can help protect your loved ones in the event that you should die, and buying a policy while you're still young could potentially help you lock in a lower premium rate.

 Potential Advantages of Buying Life Insurance While Young

-Buying life insurance while young may offer several advantages versus waiting.
+Buying life insurance while you're young may offer several advantages versus waiting.
 When you apply for a policy, you go through a process called underwriting where the insurer reviews your health status and considers your risk of passing away.
 Based on your risk, they decide whether you qualify.
-You are not guaranteed to be able to buy life insurance, but when you're younger, you're typically in better health than when you're older, so you have a better chance of qualifying.
+You are not guaranteed to be able to buy life insurance, but when you're younger, you're typically in better health, so you have a better chance of qualifying.

 Insurers also use this information to determine the premium you pay.
 The younger and healthier you are, the more likely you are to get a lower rate.
 On the other hand, if you wait until you're older to buy, the cost of insurance will likely be more expensive.
 There's also the chance that you could develop a serious health condition by then, which can make it more difficult to qualify.